 Solving the Problem

 Many audio-interface manufacturers have solved the problem of monitoring latency through a DAW by providing zero-latency or low-latency monitoring solutions onboard their interfaces.
 One of the easiest solutions is to simply blend the analog input signal with the playback from the computer.
-The simple analog Mixer knob on the front panel of the PreSonus AudioBox USB 96 and AudioBox iTwo allows you to blend the analog (pre-converter) input signal with the stereo playback stream from the computer.
+The simple analog Mixer knob on the front panel of the PreSonus AudioBox USB 96, AudioBox iTwo, and Studio 24c allows you to blend the analog (pre-converter) input signal with the stereo playback stream from the computer.

-A similar solution is utilized by the AudioBox iOne, Studio 26, and Studio 68.
+A similar solution is utilized by the AudioBox iOne, Studio 26c, and Studio 68c.
 These interfaces provide a Direct Monitor switch that sums the analog signal with the playback streams, giving you an equal mix of the two.

-The Studio 192 and Studio 192 Mobile provide the same user experience as monitoring through an outboard mixer, without the additional cost, complexity, and cabling that kind of setup entails.
+The Studio 192 provides the same user experience as monitoring through an outboard mixer, without the additional cost, complexity, and cabling that kind of setup entails.
 These devices are equipped with a powerful onboard DSP that is capable of running 16 instances of the Studio One Fat Channel plug-in, plus reverb, and delay.

-Because these plug-ins are running on the DSP onboard the Studio 192 and Studio 192 Mobile, they are only subject to the converter latency discussed earlier.
+Because these plug-ins are running on the DSP onboard the Studio 192, they are only subject to the converter latency discussed earlier.
 This makes monitoring through these interfaces nearly latency-free (less than 2 ms).

-The UC Surface software that comes with the Studio 192 and Studio 192 Mobile provides control over the Fat Channel plug-ins running inside the interface, which provide a noise gate/expander, compressor, 4-band fully parametric EQ, and limiter for every analog input and eight channels of ADAT inputs.
+The UC Surface software that comes with the Studio 192 provides control over the Fat Channel plug-ins running inside the interface, which provide a noise gate/expander, compressor, 4-band fully parametric EQ, and limiter for every analog input and eight channels of ADAT inputs.

 Taking it One Step Further

-It would be disingenuous to imply that the Studio 192 and Studio 192 Mobile are unique in their ability to run multiple instances of a high-quality software plug-in like the Fat Channel.
-However, the Studio 192 and Studio 192 Mobile are the first affordable interfaces to provide total control and ultra-low latency monitoring from within a host DAW.
+It would be disingenuous to imply that the Studio 192 is unique in their ability to run multiple instances of a high-quality software plug-in like the Fat Channel.
+However, the Studio 192 is the first affordable interface to provide total control and ultra-low latency monitoring from within a host DAW.

-When a Studio 192 or Studio 192 Mobile user launches Studio One, preamp controls and controls for the onboard Fat Channel plug-in instances appear within the Studio One console.
-This enables Studio One users to easily and conveniently create monitor mixes and control their preamp settings without leaving their DAW mixing environment and save their Studio 192 and Studio 192 Mobile settings with their audio session.
+When a Studio 192 user launches Studio One, preamp controls and controls for the onboard Fat Channel plug-in instances appear within the Studio One console.
+This enables Studio One users to easily and conveniently create monitor mixes and control their preamp settings without leaving their DAW mixing environment and save their Studio 192 settings with their audio session.

 All of these same parameters also are remotely available from Studio One Remote for iPad® and Android™.
 This allows users to remotely gain stage their preamps, dial in their monitor mix with Fat Channel plugin processing, and start and stop their recording—all wirelessly, using a touch interface.

-Another unique advantage of the Studio 192-series interfaces’ integration with Studio One is a sonically seamless transition between playback and monitoring.
-Because the Studio One Fat Channel plug-in is the same plug-in that runs in the Studio 192 and Studio 192 Mobile DSP, there is no difference in tone between what the user hears in their monitors and what they hear when audio is played back.
+Another unique advantage of the Studio 192 interface's integration with Studio One is a sonically seamless transition between playback and monitoring.
+Because the Studio One Fat Channel plug-in is the same plug-in that runs in the Studio 192 DSP, there is no difference in tone between what the user hears in their monitors and what they hear when audio is played back.
 This solves the punch-in conundrum that has plagued musicians for decades.

-No matter how you set your ASIO/Core Audio buffer size, the monitoring latency on your Studio 192 or Studio 192 Mobile is not affected, so you can set this buffer fairly high and lower it only when you are playing virtual instruments.
-If you’re solely tracking through the Studio 192 or Studio 192 Mobile, and not performing with virtual instruments or through amp modeling plug-ins, you can set your computer to the largest available buffer size and start piling on the plug-ins, leaving the low-latency monitoring performance to the Studio 192 or Studio 192 Mobile.
+No matter how you set your ASIO/Core Audio buffer size, the monitoring latency on your Studio 192 is not affected, so you can set this buffer fairly high and lower it only when you are playing virtual instruments.
+If you’re solely tracking through the Studio 192, and not performing with virtual instruments or through amp modeling plug-ins, you can set your computer to the largest available buffer size and start piling on the plug-ins, leaving the low-latency monitoring performance to the Studio 192.

 Taking the Quantum Leap